GoldenDog190/data-structures-and-algorithms-2/readme/challenge-33.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-First started out by drawing out the whiteboard.
+First started out by drawing out the whiteboard with James Mansour, Cristian Robles, and Edward Hou before coding.
 Then I wrote out the code and tests for the challenge.
 The Big O space is O(n), and the time is O(m+n).

 ## Solution
 <!-- Embedded whiteboard image -->